samturrell/samturrell.github.io/_posts/2017-04-30-welcome-to-the-blog.md

 ---
 layout:     post
-title:      Welcome to my blog
+title:      Welcome to the blog
 date:       2017-04-30
 summary:    Get to know the man behind the page, and what to expect from future posts
+minutes:    1
 ---

 Hello, traveller, it seems you've stumbled upon my blog.
 Firstly, welcome!
 Secondly, you're a little early, there's not much to see here just yet, but like most I have high hopes and dreams of writing some quality blog posts for the community.
 How well this will play out I'm not sure, but here we are.
 It's a start, right?